-It’s critical that the turbocharger matches your engine and requirements perfectly if you want the best results, and that’s why ABB Turbocharging is opening up access to compressor maps to help its customers get ahead.
+It’s critical that your turbocharger matches your engine and requirements perfectly if you want the best results, and that’s why Accelleron provides access to compressor maps to help customers get ahead.

 Picking the right turbocharger specification is a complicated task – it’s never simply a case of opting for the biggest, the cheapest or the latest.
-It’s critical that the turbocharger matches your engine and requirements perfectly if you want the best results, and that’s why ABB Turbocharging is opening up access to compressor maps to help its customers get ahead.
+It’s critical that your turbocharger matches your engine and requirements perfectly if you want the best results, and that’s why Accelleron provides access to compressor maps to help customers get ahead.

-Along with helping you to choose the correct specifications for your equipment, ABB Turbocharging is also providing in-depth analytics as standard for owners of new A100-L/A200-L turbochargers, through our latest Turbo Insights feature, which opens up visibility into compressor maps to enable analysis of operational data from day one.
+Along with helping you to choose the correct specifications for your equipment, Accelleron also provides in-depth analytics as standard for owners of new A100-L/A200-L turbochargers, through our Turbo Insights feature.
+This opens up visibility into compressor maps to enable analysis of operational data from day one.

-This transparency over how the turbocharger is performing enables us to turn data into actionable insights, and compressor maps play a large part in highlighting potential for performance optimization, fuel savings, CO2 emissions reduction and more.
+This transparency over how the turbocharger performs enables us to turn data into actionable insights, and compressor maps play a large part in highlighting potential for performance optimization, fuel savings, CO2 emissions reduction and more.

 What is a compressor map?

-Alexander Mutter, Senior Manager application at ABB Turbocharging, explains: “The compressor map basically shows the operating area of a compressor.
+Alexander Mutter, Senior Manager, Medium and Low Speed Products at Accelleron, explains: “The compressor map basically shows the operating area of a compressor.
 The major point is that it highlights a so-called surge line on the left-hand side, and the operating point of the compressor must be right of this line.
 You cannot operate on the left side of the line.”

 Volume flow – how much air flows through the turbocharger per unit of time – is shown on the horizontal axis of the compressor map.
 This is related to an ambient 25-degree temperature.
 Corrections can be made using a specific formula to account for different temperatures at the air inlet.
 The pressure ratio – how much total (including dynamic) pressure the compressor stage generates at a given speed – is highlighted on the vertical axis.